joelbarton-io/RB130/prep/plan.md

 # other

 - [] read chapter on procs/lambdas in TRPL
-- [] read blogs + forum post on as many subjects as possible
+- [D] read blogs + forum post on as many subjects as possible
 - [] re-read Core Tools book
 - [D] re-read blocks/procs refresher